-The polarities of independence VS. interconnectedness and competition VS collaboration are of particular relevance when focusing on sustainability.
-The environmental and social challenges are complex and multidimensional, making it impossible for any person to solve on their own.
+The polarities of independence ٧s interconnectedness and competition collaboration are of particular relevance when focusing on sustainability.
+The environmental and challenges social are complex multidimensional, making it impossible for any person to solve on their own.
 It is only through collective thinking, action and collaboration of multiple stakeholders that we will be able to develop alternatives.
 (This, by the way, makes sustainability a great opportunity for contributing personal skills to a larger cause).